SammyKrosoft/Some-Logparser-Queries-and-scripts/README.md

 ```

-An example on an Exchange Tracking log (specific to Exchange Tracking Logs, we need to EXTRACT the "#Fields: date-time" string from the tracking log before calling TO_TIMESTAMP():
+An other example on an Exchange Tracking log (specific to Exchange Tracking Logs, we need to EXTRACT the "#Fields: date-time" string from the tracking log before calling TO_TIMESTAMP():

 *Log Type:***EELLOG****